milikhin/seabass/README.md

 * Write docs & my vision of the project
 * Add demo project
 * Think about tests
-* Think about amd64/x86
 * Add git/node integration
-* Think about Dropbox/Google Drive integration.
+* Think about Google Drive integration.
 * Handle FS errors such as:
    * opened file was moved/deleted so doesn't exist anymore